robinrendle/robinrendle.com/_posts/2018-03-26-the-missing-building-blocks-of-the-web.md

 Anil Dash on [the early promise of the web](https://medium.com/@anildash/the-missing-building-blocks-of-the-web-3fa490ae5cbc):

 > For the first few years of the web, the fundamental way that people learned to build web pages was by using the “View Source” feature in their web browser.
 You would point your mouse at a menu that said something like “View Source” (nobody was browsing the web on a touchscreen back then) and suddenly you’d see the HTML code that made up the page you were looking at.
-If you squinted, you could see the text you’d been reading, and wrapped around it was a fairly comprehensible set of tags — you know, that <p>paragraph</p> kind of stuff.
+If you squinted, you could see the text you’d been reading, and wrapped around it was a fairly comprehensible set of tags — you know, that paragraph kind of stuff.
 >
 > It was one of the most effective technology teaching tools ever created.
 And no surprise, since the web was invented for the purpose of sharing knowledge.
 >